Portiva-O365/row-formatting/FAQ/README.md

 4. Choose _Preview_ to show a sample of the new formatted view, note: the formatted view is not saved yet, closing the panel will discard all changes you made without confirmation!
 5. Choose _Save_ to make it available for the end user

-> If you create or maintain the JSON code, use a JSON editor like [Visual Studio Code](https://code.visualstudio.com/).
-This will make life much easier!

-> Use the _Preview_ mode **extensively**, it will show mistakes in JSON immediately.
-Wrongly formatted JSON will not be parsed and generates an error message below the JSON box.
-It will not show you were the mistake is made.
-Using a code editor like the one mentioned before is more likely to show you erros in parsed JSON code.

 ## Food for Thought